prezgarfield/software-design-lab/templates/journal.md

 Reading:
 Read back over the Learning Python the Hard Way exercises.
 I'm comfortable with all it is asking us to do.
 Some of the commands (like "print") presuppose an earlier Python version.
 The Dear Developer article is fun and concise.
 I like the argument that accessibility should be a fundamental front end web development skill.

+## Week Four (2/14 to 2/20)

+Coding:
+Spent about 3 hours looking into the TEI guidelines and am wondering if anyone has done any programmatic work towards automating TEI encoding of text.
+Read over some TEI parsing examples from Github.

+Spent about an hour getting Spacy and Word2Vec added to a venv in my Anaconda install.
+Patrick, you are right about PyCharm.
+It's pretty awesome!

+Refined a bit of the video averaging program to handle files and directories better.
+Fixed a directory bug.
+Still haven't fixed the issue with memory problems which is holding me back from processing large amounts of image files.
+Got sick on Monday and haven't been as productive as I'd like; usually, I have Mondays and Wednesdays to focus on this class.